profezzorn/ProffieOSDocs/sound/sound-font-config.ini-configuration.md

 humStart=100

 # From ProffieOS 7.x, you can use ProffieOSHumDelay to specify how many milliseconds
-# from the beginning of "out" to start the hum.
+# from the beginning of out.wav to start the hum.
 If both ProffieOSHumDelay and humStart
 # are specified, then ProffieOSHumDelay is the one that will count.
+# If not specified or set to 0 (no delay), humStart will be used instead.
+# Defaults to -1.
 ProffieOSHumDelay=-1

 # The volume of the hum sound.
 Can be 0-16, where 0 is muted.